 Many of these clowns don’t even grow marijuana.
 They’re just scammers trying to get rich off of marijuana growers.

-The Death of the Dutch Homegrown Seeds Industry
+The Death of the Dutch Marijuana Seeds Industry

 Guys like Neville, the famous Haze man who started the earliest by-mail cannabis seeds bank–he was relentlessly hunted down by a worldwide police conspiracy for the “crime” of selling mail order cannabis seeds to grateful buyers.

 During this gilded era when the Dutch government welcomed billions of cannabis tourism dollars per year, and was tolerant of domestic marijuana grow ops supplying the country’s marijuana coffee shops, legendary Dutch seed breeders made their own seeds in Holland.

 If you got a High Times Cannabis Cup judge’s pass and smoked all the buds on the competition menu in a couple of days, you were enjoying one of Europe’s greatest cities, stoned beyond words.

 Unfortunately, the Dutch government turned against cannabis starting in 2001 and has viciously attacked the legal cannabis coffee shop industry, as well as Dutch domestic marijuana growers.

-Some conservative members of the Amsterdam city government, for example, are so right-wing as to want to eliminate all cannabis cafes or make it so only Dutch citizens can buy weed at them.
+Some conservative members of the Amsterdam city government, for example, want to eliminate all cannabis cafes or make it so only Dutch citizens can buy weed at them.

 Ignoring the fact that alcohol bars are the main cause of social decay, sexual assault, violence, vandalism and other criminality in the city’s tourist districts, braindead Dutch officials falsely claim marijuana tourism has a negative impact on Amsterdam.

 One big problem is that many of the bulk seed farms are outdoor operations, which means cannabis pests, viruses and diseases are easily transferred into seeds and will contaminate your grow op too.